minhto2802/DPE/README.md

 - `prototype_ensemble_<wga_val>.pt` (with `wga_val` corresponding to the criterion for selecting the member of the prototypical ensemble)
 - `dist_scales_<wga_val>.pt`
 - W&B run logs (optional)
+- Embeddings will be extracted and saved at the `--ckpt_dir` directory at the start of the DPE training (if not yet generated)
 ---

 Results